anicolas91/CitizenshipTest/README.md

 - 🔍 **Qdrant (vector database):** [https://qdrant.tech](https://qdrant.tech) → click “Get started”
 - 🗄️ **Neon (Postgres database):** [https://neon.tech](https://neon.tech) → click “Get started for free”

-Note that all these services are free... openAI gives you 5 usd to start playing with this.
+Note that all these services have free tiers... except OpenAI.
+Kinda OpenAI gives you 5 usd to start playing with this.
 You may need to add some more money if you already used that.

 ### Folder structure